 Wilson Lodge and Accommodations

 Like the Ohio State Park Lodges, Oglebay Resort has both a lodge with dining options and cabins to fit families of almost any size.
-Wilson Lodge is quite large with 250 guest rooms in multiple buildings.
+Wilson Lodge offers 250 guest rooms in multiple buildings.
 Lakeview rooms have nice views over Oglebay’s small Schenk Lake.
 Depending on the season, the Ihlenfeld Dining room offers buffet or a la carte service.
 If you are fortunate, to visit during a busy season when the breakfast buffet is offered, be sure to try the amazing sticky buns!

 The outdoor activities at Oglebay change with the seasons.
 The Oglebay Festival of Lights is a must-do for West Virginia and Pittsburgh families during the Christmas season.
 If the resort receives ample snow in the winter, Oglebay operates a small ski slope and sledding hill.
 In the summer months, families can enjoy mini golf, an outdoor pool complete with fountains and splash features, beginner and intermediate mountain biking trails, and an aerial challenge course.